 Your doctor or counselor can refer you to an AA group or other local support group.
 These groups are also commonly listed in the phone book, in the local newspaper and on the Web.

-Early intervention is important to prevent alcoholism in teens.
-For young people, the likelihood of addiction depends on the influence of parents, peers and other role models; susceptibility to advertising; how early in life they begin to use alcohol; the psychological need for alcohol; and genetic factors that may increase their risk of addiction.
+Early intervention can prevent alcoholism in teens.
+For young people, the likelihood of addiction depends on the influence of parents, peers and other role models; how much they're influenced by advertising of alcohol; how early in life they begin to use alcohol; the psychological need for alcohol; and genetic factors that may increase their risk of addiction.

 If you have a teenager, be alert to signs and symptoms that may indicate a problem with alcohol:

 You can help prevent teenage alcohol use.
 Start by setting a good example with your own alcohol use.
-Talk openly with your child and spend quality time together, but respect your child's need for independence.
+Talk openly with your child, spend quality time together, and become actively involved in your child's life.
 Let your child know what behavior you expect — and what the consequences will be if he or she doesn't follow the rules.